LiorLi1/Fullstack-Projects/ProjectDoc/README.md

 Once the application is running, you can access it via `http://localhost:3000` in your web browser.
 From there, you can explore the various features and start managing your patient and doctor information.

-### Adding Documentation

-1. Navigate to the relevant section where you want to add or edit documentation.
-2. Use the markdown editor to write your content.
-3. Save your changes to update the documentation.

-### Searching Documentation

-Use the search bar at the top of the page to quickly find specific topics or keywords within the documentation.

 ## Contributing